Cambridge Net Zero Action Plan

 Action 1.1 Next Steps, Challenges, and Opportunities

 Challenges: It can take months or even years for residents to go from project consultation to the completion of an electrification project, so we are working to re-engage participants to help keep their projects on track.
 In addition, individual project costs for many electrification measures remain expensive, even with incentives.
-The BlocPower after program for multifamily buildings is helping address the challenge of upfront costs by providing $0/down financing.
-Additionally, it can be challenging to coordinate an all-electric replacement an when a failing piece of equipment needs immediate replacement, but our goal for the long-term decarbonization plans provided by Electrify Cambridge is that they help people plan for electrification in advance of such situations.
+It can be challenging to coordinate an all-electric replacement when a failing piece of equipment needs immediate replacement, but our goal for the long-term decarbonization plans provided by Electrify Cambridge is that they help people plan for electrification in advance of such situations.

 Equity